whefter/nestjs-joi/README.md

 To work around the issue of `OmitType()` etc. breaking the inheritance chain for schema building, see `@JoiSchemaExtends()` below.

+## A note on `@nestjs/microservice`

+This module can be used with `@nestjs/microservice`, but with some caveats:

+1. `JoiPipe` will **not** throw an `RpcException`.
+It will either throw the usual `BadRequestException` (like for HTTP/GraphQL) or, if you set `usePipeValidationException` to `true`, a `JoiPipeValidationException` (detailed further below).
+As a result, when you use a `ClientProxy` to invoke a microservice method, NestJS will only return a generic `Internal server error` error object.
+   - **Why?** There are some cases in which it is now possible to reliably determine if the current context is an RPC context (when the pipe instance is created with `new JoiPipe`).
+Handling the other cases, but not these, could potentially confuse users (why is this error generic here, but not there?).
+It is better to create a defined scenario (handle the error)
+   - **How to handle it**: To obtain and handle the actual exception, you can create an ExceptionFilter for either to handle them (e.g. with `@Catch()`) and turn them into an `RpcException`.
+You can use the provided `JoiPipeValidationRpcExceptionFilter` class or use it as an example.
+Don't forget to set `usePipeValidationException` to `true`.

 # Reference

 ## Validation groups